Dates Fruit – Benefits, Nutritional Facts & Recipes

 |Dietary Fiber||6.7 g|

 |Potassium (K)||696 mg|

 |Manganese (Mn)||54 mg|

 |Iron (Fe)||0.90 mg|

 |Vitamin B6||0.249 mg|

-Consuming dates is one of the best ways to enhance your fibre intake and accomplish its need.
+Consuming dates is one of the best ways to enhance your fibre intake.
 Fibre present in dates is known to control blood sugar levels by slowing down digestion.
 This process prevents the levels from rising immediately after eating food.
 Due to this reason, the glycemic index is low in dates.

 Dates, with the help of antioxidants, fight off disease-causing agents.
 Antioxidants’ presence prevents the body from free radicals, reactive oxygen species molecules, that may cause life-threatening reactions in our bodies.

 Dates can enhance the functioning of the brain by decreasing amyloid beta protein activity.
 According to research, these proteins are capable of the formation of plaques in our brain, which, when accumulated, can cause brain cell death leading to Alzheimer’s disease and even death.